usama-akram-gt/usama-akram-gt/README.md

 <br>
 <div align="center">
 <h2 align="center">Hi 👋, I'm Usama</h1>
-I'm a programmer(Web Developer) but moving towards playing with the data 📈, love to solve problems through technology.
+Enthusiastic Software Engineer love to solve problems through technology, but now moving towards playing with the data 📈.
 I like tech, fashion, science, socializm, and a lot of things more.🧾💻
 </div>

 <br>